MikeTKing/PCHealthChecker/README.md

 IT and Helpdesk technicians waste valuable time **manually checking** slow or problematic machines.
 This tool automates the entire initial diagnostic process and generates professional reports for faster troubleshooting and better documentation.

-This project demonstrates clean architecture, modularity, and real-world IT automation skills.

 | File / Folder                    | Purpose |
 |-------------------------------|--------|